Mediation after filing with the court allows you to make decisions for your future, as opposed to having a stranger make those decisions for you.

 Why should you mediate after filing with the court?

 Mediation is mandatory in the state of South Carolina.
-All contested cases must complete mediation before a final hearing is scheduled.
+Contested cases must complete mediation before a final hearing is scheduled.

 The main reason to mediate is that you can make decisions for your future, as opposed to having a stranger make those decisions for you.